 - The NCS Restructuring Team.
 The core, day-in-and-day-out restructuring team consisted of the Chairman of the Board, Jon H. Outcalt, Sr., whose impeccable reputation for integrity and sound deportment constituted an invaluable asset in dealing with the senior lenders; Boake Sells as lead outside director whose experience as former Chairman of Revco, D.S., Inc. in its successful, four-year Chapter 11 reorganization likewise proved invaluable; and H. Jeffrey Schwartz as the legal architect of the NCS restructuring.
 That Boake Sells had previously relied on Jeffrey Schwartz during the Revco reorganization created a bond of credibility and trust between them that carried over to the NCS restructuring, enabling its velocity, efficiency and ultimate success.

 - A Winning Track Record and Credibility Count.
-Just as Mr. Sell’s experience in the Revco Chapter 11 bankruptcy case grounded him in the crisis domain, Jeffrey Schwartz had, at that time, 20 years of consistent billion-dollar, public company restructuring and bankruptcy case experience.
+Just as Mr. Sell’s experience in the Revco Chapter 11 bankruptcy case grounded him in the crisis domain, Jeffrey Schwartz had, at that time, 20 years of consistently successful, billion-dollar, public company restructuring and bankruptcy case experience.
 This experience was telling when Jeffrey initially met with Senior Debt agent counsel.
 He was greeted by agent counsel's casual observation that NCS was hopelessly insolvent and its sole course of action was to file a liquidating bankruptcy case.
-The agent counsel went on to demand, on behalf of the bank, group dominion of the NCS cash.
+The agent counsel went on to demand, on behalf of the bank group dominion of the NCS cash.
 Jeffrey Schwartz’s response was to casually pose a question to the agent’s counsel, “If our roles were reversed, would you advise your borrower client to agree to cash dominion?"
 Agent counsel's response was, “No, I guess I wouldn’t.”
-That ended the discussion of that topic, and NCS’s initial brush with death.
+That ended the discussion of that topic, and NCS’s initial brush with business death.
 Had NCS agreed to the demand for cash dominion, all stakeholders, including the Senior Lender banks, would have incurred significant losses.
 To be sure, NCS continued current payment of interest (at a default rate) to the banks, which helped keep them at bay for the time being.
 NCS's Board Chairman, Jon Outcalt’s sterling reputation had a similar positive effect on the banks.

 - Never Surrender Autonomy to a Predatory Strategic Suitor Seeking Only To Be a Fire Sale Purchaser of Cherry-Picked Assets.
-For approximately two years, NCS’s principal competitor sought to see NCS in bankruptcy where it could undertake due diligence from NCS and buy NCS assets at a fire-sale amount that wouldn’t satisfy in full all NCS’s creditors and would summarily wipe out NCS shareholders.
-When at long last another strategic suitor emerged and put forward a restructuring transaction that could be achieved outside of a bankruptcy proceeding, the NCS board, on advice of lead counsel, embraced that transaction and the lock up required by that second strategic suitor, which was permitted to conduct due diligence of NCS’s business and assets.
+For approximately two years, NCS’s principal competitor sought to see NCS in a liquidating bankruptcy where it could undertake due diligence from NCS and buy NCS assets at a fire-sale amount that wouldn’t begin to satisfy in full all NCS’s creditors and, of course, would summarily wipe out NCS shareholders.
+When at long last another strategic suitor emerged and put forward a restructuring transaction that could be achieved outside of a bankruptcy proceeding, the NCS board, on advice of lead counsel, embraced that transaction and the lock up required by that second strategic suitor, which was on that basis permitted to conduct due diligence of NCS’s business and assets.
 The second strategic suitor conditioned its interest as a buyer on NCS’s entering into various lock-up provisions with NCS and its two controlling shareholders.
-Bearing in mind that without a non-bankruptcy restructuring transaction with the second strategic suitor NCS would be at risk that the predatory strategic suitor could buy sufficient claims against NCS to put it into an involuntary bankruptcy, the NCS board approved NCS’s entering into a locked-up transaction with the second strategic suitor.
+Bearing in mind that without a non-bankruptcy restructuring transaction with the second strategic suitor NCS would remain at risk that the predatory strategic suitor could buy sufficient claims against NCS to put it into an involuntary bankruptcy, the NCS board approved NCS’s entering into a locked-up transaction with the second strategic suitor.
 At that time, there was a controversy had been raging relating to the application of Delaware corporate law not being applied by the Delaware Chancery Court to obtain the highest and best level of consideration for public shareholders.
 The long and short of it was that when the predatory strategic suitor immediately brought suit in Delaware Chancery Court and eventually removed its due diligence condition, the Delaware Supreme Court, presumably reacting to that public pressure, voided the lock up in favor of both NCS and the predatory strategic suitor.
-The resulting auction for NCS between the two suitors culminated in the $5.50 merger bid for each NCS share of stock and consequent assumption and payout of all NCS debt and claims at par as well as all transactional and litigation costs incurred in connection with the entire restructuring.
+The resulting auction for NCS equity shares between the two suitors culminated in the $5.50 merger bid for each NCS share of stock and consequent assumption and payout of all NCS debt and claims at par as well as all transactional and litigation costs incurred in connection with the entire restructuring.

 "When the outlook was grim for our debt-ridden, publicly held healthcare company, we called on Jeffrey Schwartz for thoughtful and creative guidance.
 The result was a remarkably favorable recovery for all stakeholders.
 I am forever indebted to Jeffrey."